This article is part of a larger series on Retail Management.

 (45 / 50) X 100 = Customer Retention Rate

 90% Customer Retention Rate

-For example, if you have a coffee shop, it is very possible many of your customers are regulars that stop in almost every day on their way to work.
+For example, if you have a coffee shop, many of your customers might be regulars that stop in almost every day on their way to work.
 So, you may want to measure retention on a weekly basis.
-If you have a spa that people only visit sparingly or for a special occasion, you may want to measure customer retention over a period of six to eight weeks or evenly quarterly.
+If you have a spa that people only visit sparingly or for a special occasion, you may want to measure customer retention over a period of 6 to 8 weeks or evenly quarterly.

 To give you an idea of what a healthy retention rate would be for your business, here are some industry averages:

 As you can see, the benchmark figures above come from several years ago, before the pandemic shook the retail world to its core.
 While these are the most recent figures on average rates by industry, there are a number of current issues that might impact customer retention, including:

 - Emphasis on convenience: Post-pandemic, customers are prioritizing convenience more and more.
 In fact, according to a 2021 Linnworks report, 76% of consumers say convenience is the key priority in choosing a retailer.